-This course is an introduction to music and "sound-art" created through the use of computers and electronics.
+This course is an introduction to music and sound-art created through the use of computers and electronics.
 This is a studio course, and students will be expected to participate creatively in class by listening, taking an active role in discussions, and making your own work through significant, intelligent uses of technology.
 Although a component of this class includes learning how to use computers and other technological tools, this is not a "how-to-use technology" course.
 We will focus primarily on learning enough about technology to realize personal creative projects.

 Music composition taught in the context of modern computerized production methods.
 Technical topics include basic principles of computer sound generation, digital sound sampling, and the use of small computers for musical control of electronic instruments.
-Musical topics include a study of important musical works and compositional techniques of the 20th century.
+Musical topics include a study of important musical works and compositional techniques of the 20th and 21st centuries.
 Student projects involve hands-on work on a variety of computer instruments and software.
 This course is a prerequisite for further creative work with Rensselaer's computer music facilities.

 Evaluation is based on the following: